Nature Stuff www.mdavid.com.au

 So they don't eat people or dogs.
 Then what do they eat?

-Their food plants include eucalyptus (gum trees), babyberry, bramble, Photinia, and cypress pine.
+Their food plants include Eucalyptus (gum trees), Babyberry, Bramble, Photinia, and Cypress Pine.

 Where you might find them

-A bit more information about Titans
+A bit more information about them

 Titans normally hang around among the high branches but occasionally an injured one is found on the ground near one of their food trees.
-The males don't grow as big as the females and they also have fully-developed wings.
+The males don’t grow as big as the females and they also have fully-developed wings.
 Therefore the males are good fliers.
-It's possible that these insects, although not the heaviest insects in the world, are the longest insects in the world.
-(You can only feel grateful that fire ants don't grow this big)

 Female titans lay a lot of eggs, which they flick away from themselves onto the ground.
 This scatters the eggs so the young will have a chance of finding another tree.